Gopika-Projects444/Smart_Borehole-Safety-System/README.md

 ## Project Images

-Screenshots and hardware setup images are available in the **Output Images** folder.
+Screenshots and hardware setup images are available in this repository.

 ---